haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 ## Why Secretive Instead of a Key File?

 The traditional approach stores your SSH private key in a file like `~/.ssh/id_ed25519`.
-The problem is that it's just that: a file.
+The problem is that it's a file.
 Any process running as you can read it.
 A malicious npm package can quietly copy it.
 So can a compromised build script or a sloppy backup.
 Once it's copied, it's gone, and you won't even know.
 A passphrase helps less than you'd think because the decrypted key sits in ssh-agent's memory anyway.
 Besides, you type that passphrase into enough prompts that you eventually stop looking at them.
+I certainly did.

 Secretive generates keys inside the Secure Enclave, the same hardware chip that guards Touch ID and Apple Pay.
-The private key never exists on disk or in process memory, and there's no export button.
-Not even for you.
+The private key never exists on disk or in process memory, and there's no export button, even for you.
 When something wants a signature, it has to ask the enclave, and the enclave asks you for Touch ID or Apple Watch approval first.

 That changes the threat model.
 Malware can't steal a key it can't read.
 The best it can do is request a signature, and an unexpected approval prompt is a pretty good alarm bell.
 A stolen laptop yields nothing usable.
-And since each machine's key is born in that machine's enclave and dies with it, revoking the key for a laptop I sold is a one-line change instead of a fire drill.
+And since each machine's key lives and dies in that machine's enclave, revoking the key for a laptop I sold is a one-line change instead of a fire drill.

 The tradeoff is the same as the feature: the key can't leave the machine.
 Which brings us back to my problem.